 A detailed study of the knowledge and skills in the assessment and management of patients with traumatic injuries.
 Students will learn to integrate the pathophysiological principles and assessment findings to formulate a field impression; and implement the treatment plan for the trauma patient.
 Course and corequisites meet requirements for Texas DSHS EMT-I and National Registry AEMT.
 Prerequisite: TSI Reading 346 or equivalent developmental course.
-CPT-Reading 62/READ 0340.
-Co-requisites: EMSP 1338 and EMSP 2168.
+Corequisites: EMSP 1338 and EMSP 2168.

 EMSP 1501.
-EMERGENCY MEDICAL TECHNICIAN-BASIC
+EMERGENCY MEDICAL TECHNICIAN-BASIC (LECTURE 3, LAB 8).
+CREDIT 5.
+WECM.

 This course is an introduction to the level of Emergency Medical Technician (EMT)-Basic.
 Content includes all the skills necessary to provide emergency medical care at a basic life support level with an ambulance service or other specialized services.
 Prerequisite: TSI Reading 346 or equivalent developmental course.
-CPT Reading 62/READ 0340.
 Co-requisite: EMSP 1160.